 Doing so takes the pressure off your shoulder muscles and moves it to the exterior portions of your pectoral muscles.
 One of the benefits of pulling the shoulder straps together is that it allows your arms to move more freely as needed.

 While this may seem like a comprehensive process to go through every time you put your backpack on, it’s important to run through it so that you find the most comfortable placement possible for you at that moment.
 It’s important to remember that your body will change and adapt as you hike.
 As such, it can be necessary for the placement and alignment of your backpack to adjust in turn.

 Once you run through this process, starting from the hips and moving up through the shoulders, I recommend that you go back and run through everything once more before you start hiking.
 In some cases, your hip belt might feel much looser once you’ve adjusted all the other straps.
 You’ll often need to micro-adjust to make sure the weight of your pack is sitting comfortably on your hip bones.

 Learning how to put your backpack on properly is all about comfort.
-No amount of epic scenery can make up for a pack that just isn’t comfortable.
-Taking the time to adjust your pack properly every time you put it on will help you find a comfortable fit so that you CAN enjoy that scenery.
+No amount of epic scenery makes up for a pack that just doesn’t feel right.
+Take the time to adjust your pack properly every time you put it on.
+It goes a long way toward finding a comfortable fit so you CAN enjoy that scenery.